The Naturals (novel series)

 The Naturals is a series of young adult novels by Jennifer Lynn Barnes.
-Beginning with 2013's initial novel of the same name, the series follows the life of Cassie Hobbes, a 17-year-old girl who is contacted by the FBI to join a special program.
+Beginning with a 2013 novel of the same name, the series follows the life of Cassie Hobbes, a 17-year-old girl who is contacted by the FBI to join a special program.
+The other members consist of Dean Redding, Lia Zhang, Michael Townsend, and Sloane Tavish.
+Cassie Hobbes' mother was murdered, and they never found the body.
+One day at a diner where Cassie works, a mysterious boy appears.

-The initial book was followed by Killer Instinct, published in 2014.
-The third book, All In, came out in 2015, and the fourth and final book, Bad Blood, was published in 2016.
-A novella, titled Twelve, was published in 2017.
+The initial novel was followed by "Killer Instinct", published in 2014.
+The third novel, "All In", came out in 2015, and the fourth and final novel, "Bad Blood", was published in 2016.
+A novella, titled "Twelve", was published in 2017.

-Books
+Novels

 Reception

 Alex Winters of The State Journal-Register praised the series and said, "If you enjoy suspenseful crime thrillers and whodunnits with a dash of teen melodrama, then this is the book series for you."
 The New York Times best-selling author Ally Carter said the series was "a must-read for anyone who likes books about real teens who have no superpowers and yet aren’t quite typical either."
 Reviewing the first novel, Kirkus Reviews wrote:

 Also reviewing the first novel, Publishers Weekly lauded the writing by Jennifer Lynn Barnes, stating that "Barnes shows every card at just the right moment, catching readers off-guard at the final reveal.
 It’s a stay-up-late-to-finish kind of book, and it doesn’t disappoint."

 Kristi Elle Jemtegaard, from Booklist, wrote in her review for the initial book that "Nevertheless, teens looking for a fast-paced heart-stopper may find the pace slow at first, but then the thrills and chills kick in—only to leave listeners hanging, as this is the initial volume of a projected series."